JVPC0D3R/yolov8_tracking_app/README.md

 # Welcome to YOLOv8 tracking app

-The goal of this project is to test new <a href="https://github.com/ultralytics/ultralytics">YOLOv8</a> features.
+This is a simple tracking application using native <a href="https://github.com/ultralytics/ultralytics">YOLOv8</a>  tracking features.

 ## 📦 installation